 OM5 Fiber Advantages

-OM5 fiber can use four separate wavelengths with consistent and lower channel loss plus reduced crosstalk due to fewer fibers.
-This multiplexing reduces the required parallel fiber counts as one OM5 pair can provide four data streams.
-This reduces cable count and cost.
-In that way, it also helps with cable management and space challenges.
+OM5 fiber can use four separate wavelengths with consistent and lower channel loss, plus reduced crosstalk due to fewer fibers.
+This multiplexing reduces the required parallel fiber counts, as one OM5 pair can provide four data streams.
+This reduces cable count and cost, which also helps with cable management and space challenges.

 OM5 fiber is also compatible with OM3 and OM4 systems, allowing incremental upgrades without replacing the existing infrastructure.